Weighted Blankets for SPD: Relieving Sensory Overload

 - Animal walks like a bear walk or a crab walk

-- Heavy work activities like cleaning or shopping
+- Heavier work activities like cleaning or shopping

 What is Vestibular Input?
 One of the Issues of SPD